Frequently Asked Questions

 I like voting early in person at my board of elections.
 Will it still be open for voting during the pandemic?

 Early in person voting is available.
 Each county board of elections will be taking measures to maintain social-distancing and sanitize voting equipment to make it safer to vote.
 Evening and weekend hours are available.
 View the schedule of early voting hours here.

 What ID do I need to bring?

-If you are voting early in person, you will be asked to provide your Ohio driver’s license or state ID number OR the last 4 digits of your social security number.
+If you are voting early in person, you may provide your Ohio driver’s license or state ID number OR the last 4 digits of your social security number.
 A valid Ohio ID is not required to vote early in person.

 ELECTION DAY VOTING

 I like the tradition of voting on Election Day.
-Can I still do that this fall?
+Can I still do that?

-Election officials are preparing to hold Election Day polling places open on November 3 from 6:30am – 7:30pm.
+Election officials are preparing to hold Election Day polling places open from 6:30am – 7:30pm.
 However, because of COVID-19, your polling place may have changed.
 Check your polling place before you vote.

 What Election Day ID do I need?